-Independent review panel
+15. Independent review panel

-The LA will review the governing board's decision not to reinstate an excluded pupil if the parents submit their application for this within the required time frame.
+The academy trust will review the governing board's decision not to reinstate an excluded pupil if the parents submit their application for this within the required time frame.

-The LA will constitute an independent review panel of three or five members that represent the following categories:
+The academy trust will constitute an independent review panel of three or five members that represent the following categories: